 What is the sin which is tempting you?
 Perhaps it is a love for money, a drive to make as much as you can and build up your bank account with as many zeros as possible.
 Do not become a slave of your work.
 When your work trips and projects and OT take you away from God and family pray for strength and say, “no.”

 Perhaps it is laziness.
-Perhaps you love sleep and really struggle to get up and get out of bed and do the work God has for you.
-Get accountability and commit yourself to getting up at a certain time each day.
+Perhaps you love sleep and struggle to get up and get out of bed and do the work God has for you.
+Get accountability and commit yourself to get up at a certain time each day.

-Perhaps it is an addiction to alcahol or pornography.
+Perhaps it is an addiction to alcohol or pornography.
 Get accountability.
 Do not stay in those situations.
 God’s grace is sufficient to help you throw off the chains which are binding you.

 Perhaps it is a love of watching television.
 Maybe you watch many different TV series and you are allowing it to control you and your time.
 God’s grace is sufficient, but you must have the will to change.

 Satan wants you to make you a slave of these things.
 All of those who want to be a salve, raise their hands….
 If you don’t want to be a slave, then take your sins to the Lord and pray for freedom.
 Take the steps necessary and claim God’s grace and live victorious lives for the Lord.